Joy-less/AlterRuby/README.md

 <br>
 Under MIT license so you can use in commercial projects.
 <br>
-Designed for use with RPG Maker VX Ace.
+Designed for use with RPG Maker VX Ace but also works with standard Ruby.

 Turn this: